btarg/TwitchVsMinecraft2/README.md

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.

-This key needs to be reset every time the game is restarted using the in-game command `/ttv key`.
+> This key needs to be reset every time the game is restarted using the in-game command `/ttv key`.

+# Discord Bot Token
+As of version `3.1.0`, you can connect a Discord Bot and use your Discord server instead of Twitch chat.
+Visit the [Discord Developer Dashboard](https://discord.com/developers/applications), and create a bot.

+> This token needs to be reset every time the game is restarted using the in-game command `/discord token`.

 # Building from source
+> *Before you try building,m ake sure you [have JDK installed](https://adoptopenjdk.net/) and have properly set up your Java development environment.*

 To build the project using a terminal, type
 ```
 ./gradlew build
 ```
 Or find it in the Gradle tab in IDEA.

-The build will be located in the **build/libs** folder, alongside the "sources" file. **The sources file is not a mod!**
+The build will be located in the **build/libs** folder.